After a break up, it’s become a pattern of mine to think of their mums.

 The tour of my shabby chic neighbourhood starting with the jewel shops.
-They reminded me of my mother and my brother, who still sleeps with some under his pillow at night.
+They reminded me of my brother, who still sleeps with some under his pillow at night.

 I found stones carved into hearts and thought of my ex.
-We had only broken-up a month ago, mid-exams, so I guess it was now kind of hitting me, now that I had the space to think.
+We had only broken-up a month ago, mid-exams, so I guess it was now kind of hitting me.

 I stroked the heart-shaped stone’s soft edges and tried to find one that would resemble my own.
-A reminded of how mine didn’t behave how I hoped it would.
+The stones a reminder of how mine didn’t behave how I hoped it would.

-Looking at them more intensely this time, I also realised I didn’t know what colour or shape mine would be, if it was one of these hearts.
-After some more digging I carefully put them back.
+Looking at them more intensely this time, I also realised I didn’t know what colour or shape mine would be, if it was one of these hearts and after some more digging I carefully put them back.

-Next I wondered through the new and old bookshops which sat side-by-side like sisters young and old.
+Next I wandered through the new and old bookshops which sat side-by-side like sisters young and old.

-The old one is special though as despite the book selection being kind of crap, it has a secret cafe out the back and wine bar, which only opens at the craziest times.
+The old one is special though as despite the book selection being kind of crap, it has a secret cafe/wine bar out the back which only opens at the craziest times.

-It’s all very atmospheric, mainly outdoors with fairy lights stuck in trees and the walls covered with blue spray graffiti.
-A fat cat that belongs to the bookshop strolls by and uses people’s feet as a lounges.
-Making it it’s mission to test each set for different levels of firmness and comfort.
+It’s very atmospheric, mainly outdoors with fairy lights stuck in trees and the walls covered with blue spray graffiti.
+A fat cat that belongs to the bookshop strolls by and uses people’s feet as lounges.
+Every foot a different test for different levels of firmness and comfort.

 I go to pull up a chair however my body tells me we aren’t dressed properly for the outdoor setting and to head home which is what I do.

-On the walk, I pass a few dogs in cute jackets and the weather seems to get colder and colder.
+On the walk, I pass a few dogs in cute jackets as the weather seems to get colder and colder.

-I drop into a plant shop on the way with overpriced succulents which seem to be a Glebe staple.
-However with so much competition, especially at Glebe’s Saturday markets it’s easy to find great deals which make you forget about that cute $35 succulent in a $5 Kmart pot as another one identical sits and waits for you for only $15.
+I drop into a plant shop on the way to peer at overpriced succulents, which seem to be a Glebe staple.
+However with so much competition, especially at Glebe’s Saturday markets it’s easy to find great deals which make you forget about that cute $35 succulent in a $5 Kmart pot as another one identical sits and waits for you for just $15.

 At home I have already made plans for tonight which means I have an hour before having to leave.
-It’s so cold and dreary I return to my bed, which now comes with a 2 dog mandatory.
+It’s so cold and dreary that I return to my bed, which now comes with a 2-dog mandatory.

 Kevin is my new flatmate’s Groodle so he’s bigger than my Loui, but he looks almost identical.
-Same colouring and facade of a poodle.
+Same colouring and facade as a poodle.
 Kevin isn’t a typical dog personality.
-His is more patchy, like a cat x a human.
-He is friendly to people over dogs.
-He also makes aggressive sounds which almost sound like pig snorts when deciding to play with others.
+His is more patchy, like a cat x human.
+He is more friendly to people over dogs and when he does play, he makes aggressive pig-like sounds.

-And he also needs constant love and affection all the time.
-So he’ll come up to you and fall at your feet or on his back or nuzzle his way under your arms and position himself as close to your body as possible.
+Kevin also needs constant love and affection all of the time, so he’ll come up to you and fall at your feet or on his back or position himself as close to your body as possible.

 However with other dogs especially like Loui, he hates them and either gets upset or disappears.

-In bed I decide to quit my job, as it just so happened to be the right time.
+In bed I decide to quit my job, as it just so happened to feel like the right time.
 I wanted to leave ages ago, I even got another job.
 However they didn’t give me enough hours so I stayed with this retail one instead.

-Off to the basketball and Bianca and I had a few cheeky wines on the way there.
-The game was pretty fun with more alcohol, a billion clapping hands ( as it was a state basketball game ) and some eye candy with a hilarious audio guy.
+On the way to the basketball game, Bianca and I had a few cheeky wines on the way there.
+The game was pretty fun, with a billion clapping hands and some eye candy with a hilarious audio guy.

 It was weirdly wonderful.
 Then Bianca lost her phone for a while and this tall and kind of gorgeous blonde guy who sat in front of us came over and asked Bianca who she was going for.